kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 On universal you cannot create a dataplane without inbound or gateway definition.

 #### ClusterLoadBalancing cache
 Currently, while retrieving endpoints in the plugin, we are getting a pointer to the object in the cache that is shared between dataplanes.
-This won't work with LocalityAware load balancing because each dataplane might have a different subset of endpoints with different priorities.
+This won't work with localityAwareness load balancing because each dataplane might have a different subset of endpoints with different priorities.
 In the first iteration, we would like to try using it without CLA cache and measure the impact of the policy in the bigger cluster with many nodes.
 If the impact of not using the cache is significant, we might have to keep this configuration in the cache if there are more services on the same node.
 The cache might not improve the performance if there are instances of the same service in different localities (nodes, availability zones).

 ### Other